 The view from the Merlion statue

-There are also a number of big hotels and restaurants in this area that would make a great break, with beautiful views of the bay.
+There are a number of big hotels and restaurants in this area that would make a great break, with beautiful views of the bay.
 One of the most famous and historic is the Fullerton Hotel, a fabulous art deco hotel on the harbour.
 Built in 1928, this used to be Singapore’s General Post Office before being converted into a hotel.

 Stop 6: Gardens by the Bay, a Singapore icon